 Students can choose from a wide variety of legal placements for credit in the fall, spring or summer in government agencies, legal services organizations, private law firms, corporate offices and more.

 In this specialized program, students work for credit with judges, prosecutors or other legal services organizations on child welfare matters.
 Available in the fall and spring.

-In this hybrid clinic/internship, students work for a full year in a Massachusetts district attorney’s office under the supervision of an assistant district attorney and a member of Suffolk’s faculty.
+In this hybrid clinic/internship, students work for a full year in a Massachusetts district attorney’s office.

 This is a unique opportunity to intern for credit in the nation's capital.
 Placements (summer only) include federal agencies, law firms and more.